Water

 While communities and Ottawa are capable of, and, in some cases, already pursuing similar projects, they are being done at high costs.
 This restricts the scope of these projects or, at best, consumes limited funds that could be used for further infrastructure improvements.
 Involving our charity will lower the cost and bring in private donations, stretching government dollars.

-Additionally, we will pay the construction company to augment their craft with local residents as apprentices.
+Additionally, we will work with construction companies to augment their craft with local residents as apprentices.
 These apprentices will have an opportunity to learn the construction trades, leading to great career opportunities and providing the community with certified local trades people for future projects.
 Also, they will be given the opportunity to be trained in the proper operation and maintenance of water plant systems, providing good jobs and long-lasting careers as plant operators and again providing the community with needed skills to ensure the water plant functions well for decades to come.

 Below is a link to the 2020 ITK report which provides a detailed account of the water crisis in the territories.